Teams, tales and tips – a guide to the local game

 Both around the ground and town centre, Peterborough is dotted with characterful pubs serving real ales, local brews and craft beers.

-Back in town, close to the station, the Drapers Arms was built for a local draper in 1899.
+The nearby Drapers Arms was built for a local draper in 1899.
 Today it’s a Wetherspoons pub, the conversion kind to the original stained glass and masonry.
 In the same family, the College Arms dates back to the same era, a former technical college now serving world beers and affordable meals.
+Also on Broadway, the party-minded Sir Henry Royce goes big on live TV sport.

 Where to stay